 The duration of release for D-Area is assumed to be instantaneous.
-Both an instantaneous release and a 24- hour release are assumed for H-Area incidents.
+Both an instantaneous release and a release of 24 hour are assumed for H-Area incidents.

 The aqueous release scenarios that will be modeled following determination of the appropriate modeling code are located in the Appendix.